aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Trace Diffusion
 ---------------

-The ``Trace Diffusion`` plugin will trace molecules through consecutive frames and then perform mean-squared displacement analysis to calculate a diffusion coefficient.
+The ``Trace Diffusion`` plugin will trace molecules through frames and then perform mean-squared displacement analysis on consecutive frames to calculate a diffusion coefficient.

 The plugin is similar to the ``Diffusion Rate Test`` plugin however instead of simulating particle diffusion the plugin will use an existing results set.
 This allows the analysis to be applied to results from fitting single-molecule images using the ``Peak Fit`` plugin.